logicalclocks/hops-docs/docs/configuration/hopsfs.rst

 Distributed Transaction Hints
 -----------------------------

 In HopsFS the metadata is partitioned using the inodes' id.
 HopsFS tries to to enlist the transactional filesystem operation on the database node that holds the metadata for the file/directory being manipulated by the operation.
+Distributed transaction hints configuration parameteres are defined in ``hdfs-site.xml`` file.

 * **dfs.ndb.setpartitionkey.enabled**: (true/false)
   Enable/Disable transaction partition key hint.